James Goss (judge): Early life and education

 James Richard William Goss was born on 12 May 1953 to judge William Alan Belcher Goss and his wife Yvonne.
 He was educated at Charterhouse School, an independent boarding school in Surrey.
 Goss studied at Durham University, where he was a member of University College, and graduated in 1974 with a Bachelor of Arts (BA) degree.
 He was later appointed an honorary fellow of Durham Law School. and is the patron of the Mr Justice Goss University College Law Prize, awarded to first-year undergraduate students.

 Legal career

 Goss was called to the bar at the Inner Temple in 1975.
 He specialised in criminal law, practising from No 6, a barristers' chambers in Leeds, where he was head of chambers.
 He was a recorder from 1994 to 2009 and was appointed Queen's Counsel on 8 April 1997.

 He was appointed a legal member of the Mental Health Tribunal in 2003 and of the Restricted Patients Panel in 2006.
 Goss became a circuit judge on the North Eastern Circuit on 14 December 2009.
 He served as a senior circuit judge and honorary recorder of Newcastle-upon-Tyne from 2011 to 2014.

 On 1 October 2014, Goss became a judge of the High Court of Justice, succeeding Mr Justice Royce.
 He was assigned to the Queen's Bench Division and received the customary appointment as a knight bachelor.

+In February 2026, Goss retired from the bench and was appointed as a judicial commissioner to the Investigatory Powers Commissioner's Office.